 The course will equip participants with a three-dimensional understanding of the principles and geometries involved, allowing them to make rigorous, three-dimensionally sound, geological interpretations in areas of limited data and from spatially limited, remotely sensed datasets such as seismic sections, satellite imagery and air photographs.

 Observe, describe, interpret and classify processes and products in a modern terrestrial glacial environment.
-9–day fully residential course based in south-east Iceland within walking distance of Vatnajokull Europe’s largest glacier!
+This is a nine-day, fully residential course based in south-east Iceland within walking distance of Vatnajokull, Europe’s largest glacier!

 This course is recommended for consultancies, regulators, power and energy companies with an interest in the geological aspects of carbon capture and storage (CCS).

 Provides participants with an understanding of management issues pertinent to the main types of data utilised in petroleum geoscience.